noriakis/software/docs/biotextgraph/03-microbiome_usage.md

 #> threshold = 0.2
 #> Including columns pathwayID and commonName and species and taxonomicRange and spConverted to link with query
 #> Ignoring corThresh, automatically determine the value
-#> threshold = 0.101
+#> threshold = 0.1
 #> Including columns pathwayID and commonName and species and taxonomicRange and spConverted to link with query
 #> Ignoring corThresh, automatically determine the value
-#> threshold = 0.2
+#> threshold = 0.101
 #> Including columns pathwayID and commonName and species and taxonomicRange and spConverted to link with query
 #> Ignoring corThresh, automatically determine the value
-#> threshold = 0.1
+#> threshold = 0.401
 #> Including columns pathwayID and commonName and species and taxonomicRange and spConverted to link with query
 #> Ignoring corThresh, automatically determine the value
-#> threshold = 0.2
+#> threshold = 0.101
 #> Including columns pathwayID and commonName and species and taxonomicRange and spConverted to link with query
 #> Ignoring corThresh, automatically determine the value
-#> threshold = 0.301
+#> threshold = 0.101
 #> Including columns pathwayID and commonName and species and taxonomicRange and spConverted to link with query
 #> Ignoring corThresh, automatically determine the value
-#> threshold = 0.205
+#> threshold = 0.402
 #> Including columns pathwayID and commonName and species and taxonomicRange and spConverted to link with query
 #> Ignoring corThresh, automatically determine the value
 #> threshold = 0.2